-Axel also had a few ideas for improving the bikes frame.
+Axel also had a few ideas for improving the frame of the bike.
 After a good clean and detab he modified the frames bottom tubes to allow the fitment of a set of custom made foot controls to improve the riding position.
-Rather than reworking the stock linkages he designed a cable system to actuate the brake drum and declutter the rear end.
+Rather than reworking the stock linkages, he designed a cable system to actuate the brake drum and declutter the rear end.

 Motogadget provided a Chronoclassic gauge, which Axel mounted to the top clamp using a custom made bracket, and wired it into his bespoke harness.
 The 6v taillight was then converted to run LED lighting.
 Handling upgrades on the bike include modern dampers in the original forks and a set of Ikon rear shocks.
 The rebuilt wheels are a combination of stainless spokes, Morad rims, and grippy Hidenau rubber.

 As for the bodywork, it was all hand built in aluminium at the KaffeeMaschine workshop.
 Fenders were reduced in size without detracting from their intended purpose and his new tank and tail design embody classic cafe racer styling.
 Other KM components include Axel’s typical gamut of alloy parts together with the trick, KaffeeMaschine branded engine covers.
 Finally, when it came to painting the bike Axel saw it fit to pay homage to Guzzi’s original lemon green scheme.
 Not being the biggest fan of the original tint he sourced a vintage Ford green that better suited his personal taste.